Skoda Enyaq iV SUV - Interior & comfort

 No Enyaq iV is going to feel too basic, with even the entry-level version coming with 19-inch alloy wheels, the 13-inch display, sat nav (with Apple CarPlay and Android Auto), dual-zone climate control, keyless entry, rear parking sensors and interior ambient lighting.

-Meanwhile, the Loft theme combines grey and black fabrics and artificial leather, while Lodge uses seat covers with 40% natural wool and 60% polyester from recycled bottles.
-Suite ups the use of leather upholstery.
-Lounge introduces a microfibre suede with anodised metal trim inserts, while EcoSuite is fitted with leather seats tanned using olives from sustainable trees.
+Meanwhile, the Loft theme combines grey and black fabrics and artificial leather.
+Suite ups the use of leather upholstery and Lounge introduces a microfibre suede with anodised metal trim inserts.
+EcoSuite is fitted with leather seats tanned using olives from sustainable trees.
+Sportline makes extensive use of Alcantara and leather on the sports seats with grey piping and carbon effect decor around the cabin.
 These themes only vary in cost by a few hundred pounds, so it’s a case of picking the one you like most for the majority of buyers.

 There may only be a limited number of powertrains available for the Enyaq iV but Skoda hasn't held back on letting buyers personalise their car.
-There are no less than 11 equipment packs, ranging from the Infotainment Package Plus (which adds a head-up display) to a Drive Sport pack that adds a three-spoke heated steering wheel, drive mode selection and progressive steering.
+There’s an impressive array of equipment packs, ranging from the Infotainment Package Plus (which adds a head-up display) to a Drive Sport pack that adds a three-spoke heated steering wheel, drive mode selection and progressive steering.

 There's also a host of individual options, ranging from practical features like the ability to charge more quickly or add a tow bar, to styling decisions such as adding different alloy wheels or paint finishes.